Delboy/DryDrops/README.md

 A list of my user stories and their tasks can be found [here](https://github.com/delboy/drydrops/issues).

 ### EPIC | Navigation
-- As a shopper, I can navigate around the site so that I easily view the desired content.
+- As a shopper, I can navigate around the site so that I can easily view the desired content.
 - As a shopper, I can view a list of products so that I can choose what products to purchase.
 - As a shopper, I can click on a product to see its details so that I can view the description, price and any customer reviews.
 - As a shopper, I can easily identify different product categories so that I can quickly view the type of products I'm looking for.